tembo-io/website/blog/2023-09-25-table-version-history/index.md

 ### Making the version history partitioned

-I need to combine the `pg_partman` process for creating a paritioned table with a retention policy with the `temporal_tables` process for creating versioned tables.
+I need to combine the `pg_partman` process for creating a partitioned table with a retention policy with the `temporal_tables` process for creating versioned tables.
 After some tinkering, here is what I came up with:

 **Dockerfile looks like this now:**
 ```Dockerfile